johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 - The feature provides some amazing benefits, virtually for free
 - Your transporter really **should** be plug-and-play compatible with other transporters to be a good Nest citizen (Nestizen? :smiley:)

 I could go on and on, but instead, I've encapsulated all the [concrete examples and detailed analysis here](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/observable-deepdive.md) to try to keep this tutorial on track.
-Suffice to say, I strongly encourage you to follow that link and take that little side trip to both understand why this is an important step &#8212; and you might even get inspired to use Nest microservices in some new and interesting ways.
+Suffice to say, I strongly encourage you to follow that link and take that little side trip to both understand why this is an important step &#8212; and because you might even get inspired to use Nest microservices in some new and interesting ways.

 With all that said, let's jump in!